needle-mirror/com.unity.xr.management/Documentation~/Provider.md

 }
 ```

-If you need more extensive support and/or complete control, you can make a copy of the `SampleBuildProcessor` in the `Samples/Editor` folder and work from there.
+If you need more extensive support or complete control, you can make a copy of the `SampleBuildProcessor` in the `Samples/Editor` folder and work from there.

 ## Package metadata